The Science Operations Centre

 1. Observing Area

 The observing area has four control spaces, for Parkes, ATCA, ASKAP and Mopra.
 Two individual control rooms are nominally for Parkes and the ATCA: ASKAP and Mopra will share the larger area, which can be subdivided by a moveable wall.
-The ASKAP control desk is being used by the ACES (ASKAP Commissioning and Early Science) team.
-The SmartBoard (not a white board!) will enable information to be shared between the SOC and MRO on the status of antennas, PAFs, power supply, environmental conditions, etc.
+The ASKAP control desk may be occupied by members of the ASKAP Operations team.
+The SmartBoard (not a white board!) will enable information to be shared between the SOC and MRO on the status of antennas, environmental conditions, etc.

 The Parkes control room

 An important part of any observing area is the supply of coffee and tea!
 Across the corridor from the Observing Area is a small kitchen with a coffee machine, tea making facilities, and a fridge.
 A coffee-machine card is required to operate the coffee machine.
-These are provided for visitors who complete the Visitor's Booking Form, whether they stay overnight or are observing during the day.
+These are provided for visitors who have made a booking through the ATNF Booking & Induction System, whether staying overnight or observing during the day.
 Tea and hot chocolate are free for observers: local staff using these facilities will make a contribution to the honesty box provided.

 2. Interaction Space